 Stop the comparing:

 Since no two voices are alike, it’s impossible to sound like another singer.
 It’s wonderful to listen to great singers and get a reference for what they are doing vocally.
 But at the end of the day, it’s about finding your own voice.
 Comparing isn’t constructive, it only confirms that you ‘can’t’ do what the other person is doing.
 Instead take baby steps towards improving your own voice and choose songs that challenge you, but that are not overly difficult at first.
 Then work towards more difficult material once you have had enough training and guidance.

 Test out what you have learned – find an open mic, or if someone asks you to sing, test out the waters and see if you can trust what you have learned and practice.

 Try out group singing:

 In addition to working on your voice in a solo capacity, group singing is a wonderful way to connect with others but not only that, you can improve your musicality.
 Learning new songs, and harmonies, having to blend with other singers are just some of the ways that make group singing fun.

-Alida is a singer voice and music educator based in Vancouver, Canada.
+Alida is a singer, vocal coach and music educator based in Vancouver, Canada.
 A graduate of UBC School of Music, Alida holds an IVA Advanced Certificate in voice teaching.
 Alida has been teaching voice for 9 years to clients from the Lower Mainland as well as across Canada and worldwide.
 To book a lesson with Alida click here.